Configurations Of Consecutive Primitive Roots: Some Collections Of Primes

 \subsection{Germain Primes}

 The subset of Germain primes is defined by

+The simplest sequence $p=2q+1$ is archived in \text{OEIS} A005384.
 The heuristic claims that there are infinitely many Germain primes.
 The theory of the subset of Germain primes is not fully developed, but it is a topic of current research.
 The totient $p-1=\varphi(p)$ of a Germain prime has two prime divisors

 and the nearly maximal value